-2. Tilt Switch: Push switch toward lower to lower the angle of the drill frame.
-Push switch toward raise to raise the angle of the drill frame.
+- 2. Tilt Switch: Push switch toward lower to lower the angle of the drill frame.
+Push switch toward raise to raise the angle of the drill frame. - 3.
+Tram Dead Man Switch: This switch must be held to activate tramming functions.